ejolsson/backend-vapor/README.md

 # backend-vapor

 In the documentation folder you can find:
-- Draw.io file with the Relational Models (complete and simplified)-
+- Draw.io file with the Relational Models (complete and simplified)
 - Complete relational model image
 - Simplified relational model image (the implemented)
 - xCode documentation of the server (the compressed file)